CompuTec/computec-docs/docs/webup/components/control-management.md

     :::note[info]

-    You can see the use of **Dynamic** mode in control management to highlight chosen fields with color:
+    Watch our video to see how to use the **Dynamic** mode to highlight chosen fields with color:
     ▶ **Watch**: [CompuTec WebUp - Highlighting Fields with Colour](https://www.youtube.com/watch?v=ufN3qK_F1aY)
     :::